-NUMEV Seminar: What grain size distribution produces the densest arrangement in a stack of friction spheres?
+NUMEV Seminar: What grain size distribution produces the densest arrangement in a pile of frictional spheres?

 • Category: LabEx NUMEV Monthly Seminar #15